Allegheny-Computer-Science-101-F2019/cs101-F2019-lab1-starter/README.md

 tool](https://github.com/markdownlint/markdownlint) and, optionally, the writing standards set by the [Proselint tool](http://proselint.com/).

-The source code in the `DisplayOutput.java` file must also pass additional tests set by the [GatorGrader tool](https://github.com/GatorEducator/gatorgrader).
-For instance, GatorGrader will check to ensure that `DisplayOutput` produces exactly four lines of output and that you correctly use the `new Date()` construct in the Java code.
+The source code in the `CreditCard.java` file must also pass additional tests set by the [GatorGrader tool](https://github.com/GatorEducator/gatorgrader).
+For instance, GatorGrader will check to ensure that `CreditCard` produces exactly four lines of output and that you correctly use the `new Date()` construct in the Java code.
 When you use the `git commit` command to transfer your source code to your GitHub repository, [Travis CI](https://travis-ci.com/) will